From Small-Gain Theory to Compositional Construction of Barrier Certificates for Large-Scale Stochastic Systems: Control (Sub-)barrier Certificates

 \begin{remark} We require condition $\beta > \eta$ in Definition~\ref{cbc} for interconnected systems in order to propose meaningful probabilistic bounds on the satisfaction of specifications using Theorem~\ref{Kushner}.
-However, we do not ask such a condition in Definition~\ref{csbc} for dt-SCS with internal inputs. \end{remark}

-Now, employing Definition \ref{cbc}, we propose a theorem that quantifies an upper bound on the probability that an interconnected dt-SCS reaches an unsafe region in a finite-time horizon.
+However, we do not ask such a condition in Definition~\ref{csbc} for dt-SCS with internal inputs, since a CSBC does not explicitly provide any probabilistic safety guarantees.
+In fact, CSBCs as in Definition~\ref{csbc} are only utilized to compute CBCs for the interconnected system, which then provide safety guarantees over the interconnected system (cf. Section~\ref{compositional}). \end{remark} Now, employing Definition \ref{cbc}, we provide a theorem, borrowed from~\cite{mahathi_IFAC2020}, that quantifies an upper bound on the probability that an interconnected dt-SCS reaches an unsafe region in a finite-time horizon.